Walther Bothe: First German cyclotron

 By the end of 1937, the rapid successes Bothe and Gentner had with the building and research uses of a Van de Graaff generator had led them to consider building a cyclotron.
 By November, a report had already been sent to the President of the KWG, and Bothe began securing funds from the Helmholtz Society, the Baden Ministry of Culture, IG Farben, the KWG, and various other research oriented agencies.
 Initial promises led to ordering a magnet from Siemens in September 1938, however, further financing then became problematic.
 In these times, Gentner continued his research on the nuclear photoeffect, with the aid of the Van de Graaff generator, which had been upgraded to produce energies just under 1 MeV.
 When his line of research was completed with the ^{7}Li (p, gamma) and the ^{11}B (p, gamma) reactions, and on the nuclear isomer ^{80}Br, Gentner devoted his full effort to the building of the planned cyclotron.

 To facilitate the construction of the cyclotron, at the end of 1938 and into 1939, with the help of a fellowship from the Helmholtz Society, Gentner was sent to Radiation Laboratory of the University of California (now the Lawrence Berkeley National Laboratory) in Berkeley, California.
 As a result of the visit, Gentner formed a cooperative relationship with Emilio G. Segrè and Donald Cooksey.

 After the armistice between France and Germany in the summer of 1940, Bothe and Gentner received orders to inspect the cyclotron Frédéric Joliot-Curie had built in Paris.
 While it had been built, it was not yet operational.
 In September 1940, Gentner received orders to form a group to put the cyclotron into operation.
-Hermann Dänzer from the University of Frankfurt participated in this effort.
+Hermann Dänzer from the University of Frankfurt am Main participated in this effort.
 While in Paris, Gentner was able to free both Frédéric Joliot-Curie and Paul Langevin, who had been arrested and detained.
 At the end of the winter of 1941/1942, the cyclotron was operational with a 7-MeV beam of deuterons.
 Uranium and thorium were irradiated with the beam, and the byproducts were sent to Otto Hahn at the Kaiser-Wilhelm Institut für Chemie (KWIC – Kaiser Wilhelm Institute for Chemistry), in Berlin.
 In mid-1942, Gentner's successor in Paris, was Wolfgang Riezler from Bonn.

 It was during 1941 that Bothe had acquired all the necessary funding to complete construction of the cyclotron.
 The magnet was delivered in March 1943, and the first beam of deuteron was emitted in December.
 The inauguration ceremony for the cyclotron was held on 2 June 1944.
 While there had been other cyclotrons under construction, Bothe's was the first operational cyclotron in Germany.